 Think of today’s candidates as consumers of the job market.
 They search for the best brands and the best opportunities before they even consider clicking on the apply button.
-Part of the problem of getting in front of active and passive candidates has to do with the scale and frequency of maintaining a steady employment branding strategy.
+Part of the problem of getting in front of active and passive candidates has to do with the scale and frequency of maintaining a steady employer branding strategy.
 Not only do you need to be concerned with being found online, but you have to seriously contemplate the long-term effects a negative candidate experience can reap on the business.

 According to, 23.8% of survey respondents stated that a positive candidate experience with an employer made them more likely to increase their relationship with the employers’ respective “brand alliances, product purchases or networking.”

 Companies that promote quality, experience, and relevancy are winning the war for talent.
 But how do you create an agile employer branding strategy that reflects your organization’s company culture and adheres to internal protocol?
 You bring in the expert.

-In this SlideShare presentation, we outlined how your employment brand can benefit from Recruitment Process Outsourcing (RPO) programs.
-From enhancing your employment brand, to adding accountability with metrics, and increased talent quality, for any area in the recruiting and hiring process that is lacking, there's an RPO solution that can assist.
+In this SlideShare presentation, we outlined how your employer brand can benefit from Recruitment Process Outsourcing (RPO) programs.
+From enhancing your employer brand, to adding accountability with metrics, and increased talent quality, for any area in the recruiting and hiring process that is lacking, there's an RPO solution that can assist.

 Now, it should be said that RPO services have long been utilized for full-scale, or end-to-end recruiting solutions.
 Often, companies with little recruiting resources or working processes contract RPO providers to in essence, take over the function of talent acquisition.